-Once installed on a side rail, it added less than .4 inch to the width of the carbine I used for testing (off the gun, measured from the top of the unit to bottom of the Picatinny rail mount, it’s .655 inch tall).
-Overall length is 2.23 inches and its 1.5 inch width completes the turtle-like profile.
+Once installed on a side rail, it added less than 0.4" to the width of the carbine I used for testing (off the gun, measured from the top of the unit to bottom of the Picatinny rail mount, it’s 0.655" tall).
+Overall length is 2.23" and its 1.5" width completes the turtle-like profile.

 To minimize the chances of inadvertent operation, the TBLWR’s self-contained activation switch is recessed.
 There are two LEDs in the unit, one red and the other white.
 With one quick press it produces a constant, low, red light.
 Two clicks and that output about doubles.
 Hold down for two seconds and the white comes on.
 With another tap the unit powers off.
 There is no momentary activation setting.
 A pair of 2016 lithium batteries powers the unit and should provide 12 hours of runtime.
 Replacement doesn’t require removal, either, since the cover is located atop the light.